StackHawk

 Reflected XSS Attacks

 Reflected XSS attacks, also known as non-persistent XSS attacks, are considered the simplest form of XSS.
 In these attacks, an attacker passes a malicious script through a query, which is typically within a URL.
-Attackers can send this URL to unsuspecting users through anonymous emails, forums, or anonymous social media feeds.
+Attackers can send this malicious link to unsuspecting users through anonymous emails, forums, or anonymous social media feeds.

-what-is-cross-site-scripting-xss-img-1 image
+what-is-cross-site-scripting-xss-img-1

 Example of a Reflected XSS Attack